NOMADIC BACKPACKER

 There are plenty of others there too, so you'll be jostling for position to get the best, almost birds eye view.

-Entrance ticket at Miraflores Locks in Panama City
+Entrance tickets at Miraflores Locks in Panama City

 10 USD for me because I am a walking ATM and gives you access to the 4th floor viewing platform.
 The restaurant is still closed and the museum is mostly under reconstruction: